 Each day, Google processes over 3.5 billion searches, each with millions of results.
 When you run a small business, you know that you want your website to show up near the top for searches relevant to your industry.
-What you may not know is that Google search results pages include two separate sections where you could show up.
+What you may not know is that Google search result pages include two separate sections where you could show up.

 Paid Search Results